 Farnham is constrained by two Special Protection Areas (SPAs), Thames Basin Heaths and Wealden Heaths.
-These areas of heathland are strictly protected sites classified in accordance with the EC Birds Directive, which came into force in April 1979.
+These areas of heathland, SPAs, are strictly protected sites classified in accordance with the EC Birds Directive, which came into force in April 1979.
 They are classified for rare and vulnerable birds and for regularly occurring migratory species.
 Farnham is especially restricted by an area called the Thames Basin Heath Special Protection area (TBH SPA).
 This area sits behind the Sandy Hill area in Upper Hale.
-"With the election of a new Council in May 2015, the Infrastructure Planning Group membership grew.
-The group now consists of Cllrs Carole Cockburn Jill Hargreaves, Andy Mcleod, Paddy Blagden and John Ward.
-We are currently working with Waverley Borough Council and Natural England to ensure the provision of SANGs for the Neighbourhood Plan.
-We are currently rewriting the plan following comments received in the last consultation and hope to submit the next document to Waverley in November, following clarification on SANGs".